Home Energy Rebates (Inflation Reduction Act)

 Tentative Timeline of Upcoming Activities

-Spring 2024 GOE plans to issue an RFP for program development and implementation.
+Fall 2024 GOE plans to issue a second RFP for program development and implementation.
 The selection of program design and the partner who will implement the program will be determined through this process.